 Even though economic times have become tougher in later years, 2018 was a year of record-smashing home sales, so today, the Most Expensive Homes blog will explore the top four most expensive homes that were sold last year.

-The two-storey London apartment was developed by the Candy Brothers and features some of the most sumptuous amenities you could possibly think of, including heated marble floors, a library, two wine cellars, a manicure and pedicure room, a panic room, padded silk walls and massive chandeliers.
+The two-story London apartment was developed by the Candy Brothers and features some of the most sumptuous amenities you could possibly think of, including heated marble floors, a library, two wine cellars, a manicure and pedicure room, a panic room, padded silk walls, and massive chandeliers.

 #2 Peak Neighbourhood, Hong Kong (Sold for $178.4m)